bmckenzie93/natours/README.md

   [4:06pm]
   I just styled a really cool input/label group.
 I learned about how to select adjacent sibilings with the + psudoselecor, as well as how to use the placeholder-shown as well. animating the placeholder to transition down into the label on focus is awesome!

+  [4:31pm]
+  I just watched how to custom style radio buttons. super rad!
+I'm going to take a second to take out the trash then come back and code that out.
+Return='4:38'

+  [5:39pm]
+  I just completed the radio buttons and the submit button, completing the book section.
+I learned how to style custom radio buttons and only display them when checked.

   []

 }